2025-2026 Academic Catalog

 Curriculum: EL

 Students in this course are placed in a social agency or business and follow an arranged set of readings relevant to their internship experience with their instructor and site supervisor.
 Application required: see Internship Program.
 Does not count as the capstone.
 A strong knowledge of criminological theory is required.
+A special fee ($200) is charged for this course.
 C21:EL.

 Curriculum: EL